WashU-Neurotech/neurotech-club-eeg/README.md

-# Neurotech Club GitHub - TODO - Fill this out
+# Neurotech Club GitHub

-Foobar is a Python library for dealing with word pluralization.
+This repo contains WashU Neurotech Club's code for our EEG BCI.

 ## Installation